-Status: Passed the Senate and is pending in the Assembly Labor and Employment Committee.
+Status: Passed the Senate and is pending on the Assembly floor.

 Online Tracking of Wage Claims and Annual Data (AB 3053)

 This bill would take effect July 1, 2021 and require the Labor Commissioner to update its website to develop a portal whereby "aggrieved employees" could submit and track their claims, and submit requested documents.